gas metal arc welding

 Chromium has been used commercially in the U.S. for more than 100 years.
 Chromium occurs mainly in three forms, described by its valence state.
 Metallic chromium (Cr[0]) is a steel-gray solid with a high melting point that is used to make steel and other alloys.
 Chromium metal does not occur naturally but is produced from chrome ore.
 Trivalent chromium (Cr[III]) occurs naturally in rocks, soil, plants, animals, and volcanic emissions.
 Cr(III) is used industrially as brick lining for high-temperature industrial furnaces and to make metals, metal alloys, and chemical compounds.
 Cr(III) is also believed to be an essential nutrient but in only trace amounts.
 Most diets tend to be deficient in Cr(III).
 Hexavalent chromium (Cr[VI]) occurs through the oxidation of chromium compounds with lower valence states.
 Cr(VI) is considered the greatest occupational and environmental health concern, as it is the most toxic.
 Other valence states are unstable so they are less common.
 They will most likely be quickly converted to either Cr(III) or Cr(VI).

-This article summarizes common welding processes, relative fume generates, and the primary Cr(VI) exposure factors from welding operations.
+This article summarizes common welding processes, relative fume generated, and the primary Cr(VI) exposure factors from welding operations.

 Hexavalent Chromium in Welding Fumes

 Chromium metal is found in stainless steel and many low-alloy materials, electrodes, and filler materials.
 The chromium that is present in electrodes, welding wires, and base materials is in the form of Cr(0).
 Therefore, welders do not ordinarily work with materials containing Cr(VI).
-But rather, the high temperatures created by welding oxidize chromium in steel to the hexavalent state.
-The majority of the chromium found in welding fume is typically in the form of Cr2O3 and complex compounds of Cr(III).
-Some of the metal oxides in its hexavalent form are also in the form of CrO3.
+Rather, the high temperatures created by welding oxidize chromium in steel to the hexavalent state.
+The majority of the chromium found in welding fumes is typically in the form of Cr2O3 and complex compounds of Cr(III).
+Some of the metal oxides in their hexavalent form are also in the form of CrO3.
 Pure CrO3 is extremely unstable; however, other metal oxides, especially alkali metals, tend to stabilize Cr(VI) compounds (Fiore, 2006).

 Welding fume is a complex mixture of metal oxides.
 Fumes from some processes may also include fluorides.
 The predominant metal fume generated from mild, low alloy, and stainless steel welding is iron oxide.
 Oxides of manganese are also typically present.
 Fumes from stainless steel and some low-alloy steel welding also typically contain chromium and nickel.
 Chromium is typically not intentionally added to mild steels or mild steel consumables but due to the use of scrap steel in the steel production process, some low levels of chromium metal may be present.
 However, in most mild steel welding, the exposure limits for fume constituents other than Cr(VI) (such as manganese) will be exceeded before the PEL for Cr(VI) is reached (Fiore, 2006).